The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley

 2018 | Special Hazel Rowley Award to Drusilla Modjeska

 This year the judges decided to give a special award of $15,000 to Drusilla Modjeska (NSW) in recognition of her significant contribution to the art of biography and memoir over many years, spanning personal memoir and more traditional biography.
 Drusilla has been a great innovator in her writing, with books such as Poppy, The Orchard and Stravinsky’s Lunch.
 Drusilla is currently working on the second instalment of her memoir, to be called ‘First Half Second’.

 2017 | Ann-Marie Priest

 Ann-Marie Priest (Queensland) was announced as the winner of the 2017 Hazel Rowley Literary Fellowship at the Adelaide Writers Festival on 9 March 2017.
 The announcement followed the Hazel Rowley Memorial Lecture, given by Maxine Beneba Clarke, the 2014 recipient of the Fellowship for her memoir The Hate Race.

 Ann-Marie is using the $15,000 Fellowship to write a biography of Australian poet Gwen Harwood (1920-1995).
-She will spend time in Tasmania to immerse herself in the places where the adult Harwood lived, worked and wrote.
+She has spent time in Tasmania to immerse herself in the places where the adult Harwood lived, worked and wrote.
 Ann-Marie has written an article about how she used the Fellowship.
 This article was originally published in The Victorian Writer.

 Ann-Marie works part-time as a lecturer at Central Queensland University in Rockhampton.
 She has previously published a book on the love lives of 20th century writers, called Great Writers, Great Loves: The Reinvention of Love in the Twentieth Century.
 Her forthcoming book, A Free Flame, on the role of vocation in the lives of four Australian writers (including Gwen Harwood), will be published by UWA Publishing.